deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-12/aa-securing-the-administration-controller.md

         <b>Listing 12-8.</b> The Contents of the AccountController.cs File
     </p>

+chapter 12 - SportsStore: Security & Finishing Touches
+    Securing the Administration Controller
+        Creating the Account Controller
+            Listing 12-8.
+The Contents of the AccountController.cs File

 ### Creating the View
 * Now let's create the user authentication view
     1. Create the *Views/Account* folder in the *SportsStore.WebUI* folder